-CAI International, Inc. and its subsidiaries (collectively, CAI or the Company) operates primarily in the international intermodal marine cargo container leasing business.
+CAI International, Inc. and its subsidiaries (collectively, CAI or the Company) operate primarily in the international intermodal marine cargo container leasing business.
 The Company also owns a fleet of railcars, which it leases in North America.
-The Company generates revenue from two reportable segments: equipment leasing and container management.
-The equipment leasing segment specializes primarily in the ownership and leasing of intermodal containers, while the container management segment manages containers for container investors.
-The Company leases its containers principally to international container shipping lines located throughout the world.
-The Company sells containers primarily to investor groups and provides management services to those investors in return for a management fee.
+The Company generates revenue from two reportable segments: equipment leasing and equipment management.
+The equipment leasing segment specializes primarily in the ownership and leasing of intermodal containers, while the equipment management segment manages equipment for third-party investors.
+The Company leases its equipment principally to international container shipping lines located throughout the world.
+The Company sells equipment primarily to third-party investor groups and provides management services to those investors in return for a management fee.